aws-samples/tgb-alb-multiple-eks-clusters/README.md

 Once the output shows `CREATE_COMPLETE` you can move on to next step.
 Exit using `CTRL + C`.

+For easier reference you can navigate to the CloudFormation service console and see which resources are created.
+At a high level the resources created are a VPC, two public subnets, two private subnets, two target groups, an Application Load Balancer with a listener and two listener rules.

 3. Set environment variables

 ```bash